666komo/Stripped-Win11/README.md

 7. I would recommend using some of the tweaks from this utility as long as you know what you are doing.
 (Only at your own risk!!!)
 8. Thats it.
 Enjoy.

-# Credits

-All creds to Chris Titus for making this Utility because it is much more simple to operate with stripped down ISOs.
-Thanks!

 # There is still room for improvement!

 There are still some things I want to change or delete.
 Make sure to watch this repo for updates!